squeek502/syscallogist/README.md

 In theory, this information is available in the relevant documentation, but in practice, not everything is documented.
 This is especially true when it comes to possible errors (and particularly on Windows).

 This is still in the *very* early stages.
-It currently only tests the behavior of `NtQueryInformationFile` on Windows, and only with a subset of possible `FILE_INFORMATION_CLASS` types.
+It currently only tests the behavior of `NtQueryInformationFile` on Windows (and only with a subset of possible `FILE_INFORMATION_CLASS` types), and `fstat` on Linux.

-Truncated example output:
+Truncated example output when run on Windows:

 ```
 NtQueryInformationFile: stdin_nul